sematext/docs/docs/logs/pipelines.md

 ##### Scripting
 Scripting is supported using Script processor which uses [painless](https://www.elastic.co/guide/en/elasticsearch/painless/current/painless-guide.html) language.
 Painless is a simple scripting language similar to Java.
 It can safely be used for stored scripts.
 You can access fields using `doc` method.
-Since type of value can be anything before using it you must cast value to specific type like: String, Integer, Double etc.
+Since value type can be anything, before using it you must cast value to a specific type like: String, Integer, Double, etc.

+The following is supported:

 - Math operators: +, -, /, *, %, ^, e.g. `(Integer)doc['size.kb']*2`
 - Relational operators: ==, !=, <, <=, >, >=, e.g. `(Integer)doc['size'] > 10`